ddaugher/backoffice_docs/source/account.rst

 How to Sign Up for an Account
 =============================

 Create an account using the following command.
 It will prompt you for your email address and password.
 You will have to confirm your email before continuing.
-Gigalixir's free tier does not require a credit card, but you will be limited to 1 instance with 0.2GB of memory and 1 postgresql database limited to 10,000 rows.
+BackofficeDocs's free tier does not require a credit card, but you will be limited to 1 instance with 0.2GB of memory and 1 postgresql database limited to 10,000 rows.

 .. code-block:: bash